Research and evaluation of primary health care initiatives

 Evaluation of Primary Health Care Nursing Innovations

-There were two main kinds of innovation and the evaluation reports on the varying levels of success across the 11 innovations.
+There were 2 main kinds of innovation and the evaluation reports on the varying levels of success across the 11 innovations.

 - Evaluation of Primary Health Care Strategy: Practice Data (pdf, 1.6 MB)

 - Care Plus: an Overview (doc, 107 KB)

 - Care Plus: an Overview (pdf, 103 KB)